 Other Pond Management Services

 If it is necessary to sample a fish population, electrofishing is the most reliable and efficient method.
 Fisheries Biologist have been using electrofishing since the 1950’s to determine the health and growth in lakes and rivers.
 It has also become the first choice by management companies to sample their private ponds and lakes.
 The report for an electrofishing survey will include a detailed, comprehensive management plan tailored expressly for the specific pond or lake, based on the results of the survey, with your angling goals in mind.
 After all the testing is complete the resultant management plan will be presented as a PDF mini-book that is typically twenty-five to thirty pages long and includes full-color photographs that illustrate every aspect of the plan, laid out in order of when each action should be performed.
-Call us today at (931) 374-0536 and let us transform your pond into the dream fishing spot you’ve always wanted!
+Call our Alabama lake and pond management company today at (931) 374-0536 and let us transform your pond into the dream fishing spot you’ve always wanted!

 Weeds could have a detrimental effect on your pond.
 If you need assistance with weed control, we are a certified commercial applicator for aquatic herbicides, specializing in weed control.
 We will be able to give you your pond back to the state you want it to while doing it safely and professionally.
 Aquatic vegetation can either help or hurt a pond.
 If you plant the correct vegetation it could help improve water quality and even promote bigger and healthier fish.
 But there is also certain vegetation that could potentially kill every fish in the pond if it is left uncontrolled.
 Once we’ve identified what vegetation is present, we look further to determine the specific conditions in the lake that are causing that particular weed to thrive, and address those conditions: in other words, we treat the cause rather than just the symptom, so that the same weeds don’t return a few months or a year later.